 Every Monday night starting at 6:30pm local time, you can listen and participate in several Emergency Nets on the air.

-The Humboldt County Sheriff’s Office of Emergency Services’ Auxiliary Communications Team, or AuxCom Team for short, is a newly-formed volunteer team of local amateur radio operators who can be activated during an emergency incident where normal modes of communication are disrupted.
+While not strictly a HARC project, the Humboldt County Sheriff’s Office of Emergency Services’ Auxiliary Communications Team, or AuxCom Team for short, is a newly-formed volunteer team of local amateur radio operators who can be activated during an emergency incident where normal modes of communication are disrupted.

 If you are interested in joining the AuxComm Team, there is some training and a background check.
 Please contact KE6HEC for more information.
+To learn more, read about the Mission and Responsibilities of the AuxCom Team, on the OES’s page about it.

 The Humboldt Winlink Wednesday Net was started to encourage amateur radio operators to become familiar with and expand their skills using Winlink.
 What is Winlink?
 From the Winlink website Winlink “is a network of amateur radio and authorized government-licensed stations that provides worldwide radio email using radio pathways where the internet is not present.”